Canceling Private Mortgage Insurance

-Familiarize yourself with your mortgage statements to keep track of principal payments.
-Find out the prices of other homes in your neighborhood.
-You are paying mostly interest if your loan closed fewer than 5 years ago, so your principal most likely hasn't gone down much.
+Study your monthly statements often.
+Pay attention to the purchase prices of other homes in your neighborhood.
+You've been paying mostly interest if you closed your mortgage fewer than 5 years ago, so your principal most likely hasn't lowered much.

 Got a Question?